Lectionary Bible Studies and Sermons

 In first Corinthians chapter 1 verse 30, the apostle Paul describes four substantial qualities that are ours through our relationship with Jesus.
 Because we believe in Jesus there is a sense where we are united with him and so share qualities which are rightly his.

 Jesus is our wisdom.
 It is difficult to know exactly how Paul's readers understood wisdom.
-They were certainly into it and saw it as something special.
+The Corinthian believers were certainly into it and saw it as something special.
 At the base level it is intellectualism, communicated through great oratory.
 For the Jews, it is a personified figure - that which relates us to God.
 For Paul, true wisdom is not found in eloquence or intellectual speculation, but in God's plan for broken humanity, realized through the death and resurrection of Jesus Christ.
-The next three qualities illustrate the substance of this wisdom.
+The next three qualities illustrate the substance of this wisdom:

 Christ is our redemption.
 Freedom, and all that it entails (including, wisdom, righteousness and sanctification) was purchased on our behalf through the payment of Christ's life.